caroso1222/carlos-roso-gatsby/content/blog/quarantine-day-8/index.md

 ---
 title: Quarantine — Day 8
 date: "2020-03-27T22:37:02.678Z"
 description: It's easy to avoid distractions.
-But it's too difficult to focus.
+It's too difficult to focus.
 tags: ["covid"]
-draft: true
 ---

 > *This post is part of an ongoing series in which I document my journey through the COVID-19 quarantine.
 See [Day 1](/quarantine-day-1) for full context.*